BLCM/bl3mods/Aaron0000/Balands/README.md

 Go With The Flow - No change.

-Unweave the Rainbow - No change.
+Unweave the Rainbow - Added a note saying that this skill gets scaled by Mayhem Mode.

 Ebb and Flow - No change.